Lou Monte, "Lou Monte Sings Good Time Songs"

 LINER NOTES:

-Musician personnel: Lou Monte, vocals;
+Musician personnel: Lou Monte,

-Claus Ogerman, arranger; other musicians uncredited.
+vocals; Claus Ogerman, arranger; other musicians

 Produced by Andy Wiswell.